Tyler Russell

 Tyler Ryan Russell (born December 6, 1990) is an American former football quarterback.
-He had played college football from 2010 to 2013 for Mississippi State University, where he placed fifth on the Bulldogs' career passing list with 5,441 passing yards, and third on the career passing touchdowns list with 42.
+He had played college football from 2010 to 2013 for the Mississippi State Bulldogs, ranking fifth on the Bulldogs' career passing list with 5,441 passing yards, and third on the career passing touchdowns list with 42.

 Early life

 Russell attended Meridian High School, located in Meridian, Mississippi.
 As a senior in 2008, he led his team to the Mississippi 5A State Championship, where they snapped South Panola's 89-game winning streak dating back to 2003.
 Russell was named 2008's Mr. Football by The Clarion-Ledger.
 He was also named a Parade All-American.

 Russell was rated as a four-star recruit by 247sports.com, Rivals.com, and Scout.com.
 He chose to attend Mississippi State over offers from Alabama and South Carolina.

 College career

 Redshirt freshman season (2009)

 Russell redshirted in 2009.
-Mississippi State head coach Dan Mullen almost inserted him in the Bulldogs' loss to Houston but decided against it preserving Russell's eligibility.
+First-year Mississippi State head coach Dan Mullen almost inserted him in the Bulldogs' loss to Houston but decided against it, preserving Russell's eligibility.